sam575/ar-marker-or-point-cloud/README.md

 ## ArUco Marker Tracking

-Overlay virtual objects on ArUco markers using OpenCV ArUco marker tracking functions and Unity.
+Overlay virtual objects on ArUco markers using OpenCV and Unity.
+OpenCV is used for pose estimation and detection of markers.
+Unity is used for rendering complex virtual objects.
 For more information see [marker_ar/README.md](marker_ar/README.md)

 <p align="center">
   <img src="images/aruco_man.gif"/>